netwerk-digitaal-erfgoed/geonames-harvester/README.md

 and convert them to RDF using [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything), resulting in a `geonames.ttl` file that you can load into a SPARQL server.

+You can download a periodically updated RDF file from http://geonames.ams3.digitaloceanspaces.com/geonames.zip (420 MB).

 ## Running

 You can run the transform process in a Docker container or directly on your host machine.